Advertising: Where Should You Focus Your Energy?

 Currently, we recommend keeping a close eye on your social media, as it carries your greatest potential for success.
 Blog and video platforms are also great tools for increasing awareness.

 Why is all of this important for you to know?
-You’re probably already familiar with how fast paced this field is, but are you really prepared for the next big change?
+It’s important to be prepared for the next big change.